NickChlanda/Random-Sampling-Method-For-Finding-Interior-Eigenvalues/README.md

-# A Method for Finding Eigenstates Near an Energy of Interest: An Example
+# A Method for Finding Eigenstates Near an Energy of Interest For Large Sparse Matrices: An Example

 This repository is intended to be supplementary material for paper : (paper goes here).
 If you find this prior to paper submission, please email me at nchlandaATbrynmawr.edu